-The term personal injury also includes wrongful death, medical malpractice by doctors and hospitals.
-Just about any type of an injury or death caused by a third party is a potential personal injury lawsuit.
+The term personal injury also includes wrongful death and medical malpractice by doctors and hospitals.
+Just about any type of injury or death caused by a third party is a potential personal injury lawsuit.
 Ohio has very strict laws about the timeliness of lawsuits.
-Most personal injury case lawsuits must be filed within two years if based in negligence.
+Most personal injury case lawsuits must be filed within two years if based on negligence.
 Cases involving medical negligence have a one-year statute of limitations.
-However, there are catches to all statute of limitations so you need to see a lawyer as soon as possible after an injury.
+However, there are catches to all statutes of limitations so you need to see a lawyer as soon as possible after an injury.

 A Registered Nurse and Your Personal Advocate

 After earning her Juris Doctorate degree at Capital University Law School, and being influenced by her Obstetrician-father, she joined Ohio’s largest medical malpractice insurance defense firm.
 There, she gained significant and valuable experience in evaluating, negotiating and litigating medical negligence cases.

 Her experiences reinforced her belief that her role as a nurse was to be a patient advocate.
 She then lead the medical negligence department of a small law firm, representing injured people.